vijilAI/docs/source/python-sdk/examples/rag.md

 # Evaluating RAGs through Vijil Evaluate

-Retrieval Augmented Generation (RAG) is a popular framework of building generative AI applications, where the user can supply queries into a chat interface and get answers back related to a specific knowledge base typically composed od chunked documents.
+Retrieval Augmented Generation (RAG) is a popular framework for building generative AI applications, where the user can supply queries into a chat interface and get answers back related to a specific knowledge base typically composed od chunked documents.

 There are two stages of generating an answer through a RAG:
-1. **Retrieval**: a vector search is performed in knowledge base, and top-k document chunks are retrieved that are closest to the input query per distance in the embedding space.
+1. **Retrieval**: a vector search is performed in a knowledge base, and top-k document chunks are retrieved that are closest to the input query per distance in the embedding space.
 2. **Generation**: Retrieved contexts and the original question are supplied to a Large Language Model (LLM), which generates the final answer for the end user.

 Vijil Evaluate enables you to evaluate LLMs for RAG capabilities.
 Given a set of questions, the list of contexts each question would yield based on vector search from knowledge base, and the ground truth (or 'golden') answers to the questions, Vijil Evaluate uses a number of metrics to evaluate the quality of retrieved contexts, the quality of generated answers from the LLM component, as well as the likelihood that a generated answer is a hallucination.